Rohit177/Pinterest_Clone_Tailwind/README.md

 ## About

-A Pinterest UI clone built using Tailwind CSS.
-Explore a visually appealing image sharing platform with responsive design and intuitive user interactions.
+🚀 Welcome to the Pinterest UI Clone project!
+This project was created with the goal of recreating the delightful Pinterest experience.
+Built using Tailwind CSS, it offers a visually appealing image-sharing platform.

 ## Demo
 ![Screenshot (90)](https://github.com/Rohit177/Pinterest_Clone_Tailwind/assets/34981708/148cb0b8-fadf-4f5d-8f93-c983759353ca)